Frequently Asked Questions

 How does a student become a participant in the upward Bound Program?

-- First-generation college student (neither parent/guardian has a four year college degree).
+- First-generation college student (neither parent has earned a Bachelor's degree).

 - Meet income guidelines.